-Since a majority of the population uses IPv4, IPv6 is largely ignored for those who use it on a daily basis.
+Since a majority of the population uses IPv4 address, IPv6 is largely ignored for those who use it on a daily basis.
 The online threats associated with any IP address are the same, irrespective of their type or protocol.
-IPv6 leak protection secures devices that are connected to the IPv6 protocol, you might need this feature to secure your privacy.
+To protect your IPv6 address and to secure devices that are connected to the IPv6 protocol, you might need this feature to secure your privacy.

-IPv6 addresses are 128-bit hexadecimal numbers.
-The IPv4 addresses we are all used to seeing are made up of four numerical octets that combine to form a 32-bit address.
-IPv6 addresses look nothing like IPv4 addresses.
-IPv6 addresses are 128 bits in length and are made up of hexadecimal characters.
+IPv6 address are 128-bit hexadecimal numbers.
+The IPv4 address we are all used to seeing are made up of four numerical octets that combine to form a 32-bit address.
+IPv6 address looks nothing like the IPv4 address.
+IPv6 traffic addresses are 128 bits in length and are made up of hexadecimal characters.

 In IPv4, each octet consists of a decimal number ranging from 0 to 255.
 These numbers are typically separated by periods.
-In IPv6, addresses are expressed as a series of eight 4-character hexadecimal numbers, which represent 16 bits each (for a total of 128 bits).
-As we'll see in a minute, IPv6 addresses can sometimes be abbreviated in a way that allows them to be expressed with fewer characters.
+In IPv6 traffic, IP addresses are expressed as a series of eight 4-character hexadecimal numbers, which represent 16 bits each (for a total of 128 bits).
+As we'll see in a minute, IPv6 traffic addresses can sometimes be abbreviated in a way that allows them to be expressed with fewer characters.

 IPv6 can run end-to-end encryption.
-While this technology was retrofitted into IPv4, it remains an optional extra that isn’t universally used.
-The encryption and integrity-checking used in current VPNs is a standard component in IPv6, available for all connections and supported by all compatible devices and systems.
-Widespread adoption of IPv6 will, therefore, make man-in-the-middle attacks significantly more difficult
+While this technology was retrofitted into IPv4(Internet Protocol Version 4), it remains an optional extra that isn’t universally used.
+The encryption and integrity-checking used in the current VPN is a standard component to support IPv6 address, available for all connections and supported by all compatible devices and systems.
+Widespread adoption of IPv6 will, therefore, make man-in-the-middle attacks significantly more difficult.

-IPv6 also supports more-secure name resolution.
+IPv6 address also supports a more-secure name resolution.
 The Secure Neighbor Discovery (SEND) protocol is capable of enabling cryptographic confirmation that a host is who it claims to be at connection time.
 This renders Address Resolution Protocol (ARP) poisoning and other naming-based attacks more difficult.
 And while not a replacement for application- or service-layer verification, it still offers an improved level of trust in connections.
-With IPv4 it’s fairly easy for an attacker to redirect traffic between two legitimate hosts and manipulate the conversation or at least observe it.
-IPv6 makes this very hard to confirm this that you are not leaking your IPv6 take leak test.
+With IPv4 address it’s fairly easy for an attacker to redirect traffic between two legitimate hosts and manipulate the conversation or at least observe it.
+IPv6 address makes this very hard to confirm this that you are not leaking your IPv6 take leak test.

 To ensure complete online anonymity, PureVPN offers IPv6 leak protection.
 The feature safeguards your online traffic from the eyes of your hackers, trackers, and any other spying entity.
 Most VPN providers just like the majority of websites suffer to support IPv6 leak issues that expose the actual online identity of the person using the VPN service to anyone which you can determine by taking leak test.

 For Journalists: Governments and third-party agencies are actively monitoring your online activities, the last thing you want is to have your personal communications with information sources to expose and endanger crucial time and hard work.
-With an IPv6 Leak Protection, you can rest assured about your IP's well-being and after connecting to the VPN always make sure to verify that your VPN is not leaking by taking leak test.
+With IP leakage defense, you can rest assured about your IP's well-being and after connecting to the VPN always make sure to verify that your VPN is not leaking by taking leak test.

 For Lawyers: As a lawyer, confidentiality is everything.
 With sensitive findings and no room for error, it’s important that your case files are kept private.
-With information and conversations traveling back and forth, having an IPv6 Leak Protection is particularly important.
+With information and conversations traveling back and forth, having an IP Leakage defense is particularly important.
 Better than sorry, always make sure after connecting your VPN that your IPv4 and IPv6 are not being leaked by your VPN.
 Make sure this by taking the IPv6 Leak Test.